pleabargain/EnglishHelpsYourCareer/grammar_elements_plurals.md

 # dialog 1
+#mermaid
-What's on your shopping list?
+-Q: What's on your shopping list?

-4 tomatoes, some carrots, 2 kilos of potatoes, 6 oranges, some cherries, 2 bottles of grape juice, a box of strawberries, 6 bottles of water, and some chicken.
+-A: 4 tomatoes, some carrots, 2 kilos of potatoes, 6 oranges, some cherries, 2 bottles of grape juice, a box of strawberries, 6 bottles of water, and some chicken.
 What about you?

-Er, 5 pizzas and some soda.
+-Q: Er, 5 pizzas and some soda.

-Let's go to the supermarket together.
+-A: Let's go to the supermarket together.
 You will need some help!

 # dialog 2
-I need some new clothes.
+-Q: I need some new clothes.

-Me too, I need a new pair of pants and a couple of shirts.
+-A: Me too, I need a new pair of pants and a couple of shirts.

-I need shoes, a couple of scarves for winter, and two dresses.
+-Q: I need shoes, a couple of scarves for winter, and two dresses.

-So let's go shopping this afternoon.
+-A: So, let's go shopping this afternoon.

-Good idea!
+-Q: Good idea!

 # dialog 3
-What do we need for dinner tonight?
+-Q: What do we need for dinner tonight?

-We need onions, potatoes, and some eggs.
+-A: We need onions, potatoes, and some eggs.

-How about some fruit and potato chips?
+-Q: How about some fruit and potato chips?

-OK, sounds great.
+-A: OK, sounds great.